moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 ## Overview

-This Quick Start Guide will give you a hands-on look at the basics of using Docker Hub Enterprise (DHE), Docker’s on-premise image storage application.
+This Quick Start Guide will give you a hands-on look at the basics of using Docker Hub Enterprise (DHE), Docker's on-premise image storage application.
 This guide will walk you through using DHE to complete a typical, and critical, part of building a development pipeline: setting up a Jenkins instance.
 Once you complete the task, you should have a good idea of how DHE works and how it might